Apple’s A12 Bionic chip runs Core ML apps up to 9 times faster

 Apple introduced Core ML in June 2017 alongside iOS 11.
 It allows developers to load on-device machine learning models onto an iPhone or iPad, or to convert models from frameworks like XGBoost, Keras, LibSVM, scikit-learn, and Facebook’s Caffe and Caffe2.
 Core ML is designed to optimize models for power efficiency, and it doesn’t require an internet connection in order to get the benefits of machine learning models.

-News of Core ML’s update comes hot on the heels of ML Kit, a machine learning software development kit for Android and iOS that Google announced at its I/O 2018 developer conference in May.
+News of Core ML’s update came hot on the heels of ML Kit, a machine learning software development kit for Android and iOS that Google announced at its I/O 2018 developer conference in May.
 In December 2017, Google released a tool that converts AI models produced using TensorFlow Lite, its machine learning framework, into a file type compatible with Apple’s Core ML.

 Core ML is expected to play a key role in Apple’s future hardware products.
-The company is reportedly developing a chip — the Apple Neural Engine, or ANE — to accelerate computer vision, speech recognition, facial recognition, and other forms of artificial intelligence, and plans to include it in upcoming devices.
-It will offer third-party developers access to the chip in order to run their own AI, according to Bloomberg.

 In a hint at the company’s ambitions, Apple hired John Giannandrea, a former Google engineer who oversaw the implementation of AI-powered features in Gmail, Google Search, and the Google Assistant, to head up its machine learning and AI strategy.
 And it is looking to hire more than 150 people to staff its Siri team.